OP-TED/eforms-sdk-explorer/README.md

 You can access it here: **https://docs.ted.europa.eu/eforms-sdk-explorer/**

 > [!NOTE]
 > _Initially our intention was to keep the application "as simple as possible" so that it can be downloaded and executed locally in your browser.
 However, we quickly deviated from our initial intention and decided to integrate the application in the [TED Developer Documentation Portal](https://docs.ted.europa.eu/eforms-sdk-explorer/) instead.
-This makes accessing the SDK Explorer more convenient for everyone, and allows us to implement it without being restricted by code safety limitations imposed when browsers execute scripts on locally on your computer._
+This makes accessing the SDK Explorer more convenient for everyone, and allows us to implement it without being restricted by code safety limitations imposed when browsers execute scripts locally on your computer._

 ## Contributing to the SDK Explorer